conwetlab/WMarket/docs/user-programmer-guide.rst

 * `Apiary <http://docs.fiwaremarketplace.apiary.io>`__
 * `GitHub Pages <http://conwetlab.github.io/WMarket>`__

-Please, note that all the requests againts the Marketplace **must** be authenticated (except for the one to create users).
+Please, note that all the requests against the Marketplace **must** be authenticated (except for the one to create users).
 Each instance can be configured to work with a different authentication system.